Click here to read more about our Riverside County Animal Services Case

 While the Golden Rule is more of a social guideline than a government-enforced rule, there are many situations where state law requires people to act a certain way in order to minimize the risk of accidentally harming another.
 Anyone who violates this duty of care and directly causes harm can be held civilly liable for the negative effects of their actions.

-Next, the injured person must prove the defendant’s breach of duty was the main cause of the accident and the direct source of an injury requiring professional medical care.
-Finally, the plaintiff must show that all the compensable losses they are seeking compensation for stemmed directly from that injury.
-A personal injury attorney in Palm Springs could provide vital assistance in establishing these elements.
+Next, the injured person must prove the defendant’s breach of duty was the main cause of their accident and the direct source of their injury.
+Finally, the plaintiff must show that all of the losses they are seeking compensation for stemmed directly from that injury.

 Maximizing Compensation for All Available Damages

-Compensable damages in a typical personal injury claim can include both economic and non-economic forms of harm like:
+Compensable damages in a typical personal injury claim can include both economic and non-economic forms of harm, like:

 • Past and future bills for medical care